andknownmaly/diary-day/README.md

 # Daily Quote

-> pushing forward, even when the world doubts you.
-Stay focused; you’re
+> learning can’t stop you.
+Keep pushing forward, even when the obstacles

 ---
 andknownmaly